aikhe/katha-legacy/README.md

         - [x] Form method props type
       - [x] maskInput
       - [x] Proper type location
-    - [-] Fix field values resetting when getting error after submitting (again hard to solve as many other edge cases but i learn that bug testing in early stage is crucial)
+    - [-] Fix field values resetting when getting error after submitting (again hard to solve as many other edge cases but i learn that bug testing in rarly stage is crucial, holy shit it turns out that the bug still persist way wayyy back so its really just a matter of bug testing at the very early stage of development)
     - [ ] Optimization
     - [ ] Fix input getting masked when showing input bacause of masking delay
+    - [ ] Icons from lucide react
+    - [ ] Zod validation message warning
+    - [ ] Auth Error Handling
+  - [ ] DRAG AND DROP

 - STYLING